amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 **A:** It depends on the instance type and instance size you are using.
-Usually the number of queues exposed per ENI is calculated as :code:`MIN(MAX_NUM_QUEUES_PER_ENI, NUM_OF_VCPUS)` MAX_NUM_QUEUES_PER_ENI is 8 for most of the instance types and is 32 only for network accelerated instances.
+Usually the number of queues exposed per ENI is calculated as :code:`MIN(MAX_NUM_QUEUES_PER_ENI, NUM_OF_VCPUS)` MAX_NUM_QUEUES_PER_ENI is 8 for most of the instance types and up to 32 for network accelerated instances.

 **Q:** What is ENA LLQ aka ENAv2?